Thallium poisoning: Symptoms

 Thallium can enter the body through inhalation, absorption through the skin, or through ingestion.
 It can spread to the nervous system, liver, kidneys, adipose tissue, skin, and appendages.
-Acute symptoms of thallium exposure include, but are not limited to, stomach pain, diarrhea, and vomiting.
-More serious neurological symptoms don't appear until days after the metal has been ingested.
+Acute symptoms of thallium exposure include stomach pain, diarrhea, and vomiting.
+More serious neurological symptoms do not appear until days after the metal has been ingested.
 These include: tremors, headache, insomnia, seizures, ataxia, ascending peripheral neuropathies, coma, and possible death.
 Nystagmus, diplopia, and other ocular effects are also common.
 After many weeks, those with thallium poisoning begin to present with dermatological symptoms such as acne-like abrasions, hypohidrosis, and alopecia.